Overview (latest)

 The version_uid

-has the same value as the containing VERSIONED_OBJECT identifier taken from VERSIONED_OBJECT.uid.value (i.e. the versioned_object_uid
+matches the VERSIONED_OBJECT identifier, taken from VERSIONED_OBJECT.uid.value (i.e. the versioned_object_uid

 ).